tejaskerai/RoboRun/README.md

 git@github.com:tejaskerai/RoboRun.git
 ```

 You will need intelliJ to run the application, the library CityEngine is used in this application and is included in the lib folder.
-Run the Game.Java file.
+Run the Game.java file.